List of Pound Puppies (2010 TV series) episodes: Season 2 (2012)

-At the Hub Upfront, a second season was confirmed.
-It premiered June 2, 2012.
+The second season premiered on June 2, 2012.

-The second season introduced the Super Secret Pup Club, Rebound, Cupcake, and (new for season 2) Patches.
+This season introduced the Super Secret Pup Club, Rebound, Cupcake, and (new for season 2) Patches.
 In addition, Rebound, Cupcake and Patches are featured in the opening theme during the second season giving tags to the puppies going to their new homes.

 Season 3 (2013)

-In June 2012, Yvette Nicole Brown (the voice of Cookie), confirmed that a 3rd season is in production.
-In January 2013, she confirmed that the season would contain about 26 episodes.
+The third season premiered on June 1, 2013, consisting of 26 episodes.
 Tim Stuby directed with Jos Humphrey and Greg Sullivan in Season 3.